 What Makes a Good Website

 A good website is one that meets the needs of the individual or organisation that owns it.
 For a business that would often mean good return on investment (RoI) through bringing more customers to the business and encourage them to spend more money.
-If the website was very expensive to set up or maintain and is not producing more profits it may not be a good investment but it is not always easy to gage the RoI of your site.
+If the website is very expensive to set up or maintain and is not producing more profits it may not be a good investment but it is not always easy to gage the RoI of your site.

 The purpose of the site may be for branding; setting a good image of you company.
 If this is the case, your site needs to be attractive and a good representation of your business.
 It is important that your site has good content.
 Think of the reasons why people will be visiting your site.
 Often they want information about your products or your business.
 The sort of information they will be looking for include prices of your goods or services, opening hours, your physical address or just general information about your products.